fadihboubati/api-express-gateway-sandbox/README.md

-# Project Title

-API Express Gateway Sandbox
+# API Gateway with Load Balancing

+## Overview

+This project is a simple API gateway with round-robin load balancing functionality.
+It routes incoming requests to multiple backend instances of a fakeApi service and evenly distributes the load across these instances.
+The gateway uses a service registry to dynamically manage and route traffic to the registered APIs.

-## Description
+## Features

-This is an ongoing project demonstrating the creation of a simple API Gateway using Express.js.
-It's currently under development, with the goal of providing a foundation for learning and experimenting with API Gateway concepts.
+* **API Gateway**: Routes requests to different backend instances based on the API name and path.
+* **Round-Robin** Load Balancing: Distributes incoming requests evenly across multiple backend instances.
+* **Service Registry**: Allows for dynamic registration and unregistration of backend APIs.

+### Note

+This project is currently under development.
+Features and functionalities may be added or modified in future updates.